 The cooking apps are also fabulous, especially for beginners.
 You can essentially "cook by pictures," selecting the doneness you want from a photograph, and let the Joule do the rest.
 This eliminates guesswork!
 Or, if you know your settings, you can just as easily set the Joule where you want it.
 You're just doing it remotely instead of on the unit.

-The disadvantages to having remote controls are that you don't have a display on the unit itself to see what's happening--although the indicator light does provide the most relevant information: heating, at temp, and done (orange, green, and flashing green).
-You may also find using an app to be cumbersome--but I think that's mostly because it's new.
-In a year's time or so, I suspect all circulators will offer full remote operation.
+The disadvantages to having remote controls are that you don't have a display on the unit itself to see what's happening--although the indicator light does provide the most relevant information: heating, at temp, and done (orange, green, and flashing green, in that order).
+You may also find using an app to be cumbersome or inconvenient when all you want to do is bring some water up to temperature.
+And we can't say that it's easier than just setting the circulator itself, because it isn't.

 And of course, there is always the possibility that you may be without your smart phone, for whatever reason.
 You can't run the Joule without it.
-So it requires an infrastructure that dumber circulators do not.
+So it requires an infrastructure that "dumber" circulators do not.
 And speaking of infrastructure, there is a learning curve, and all the other headaches that come with software-dependent devices: you have to register and get set up on the Chef Steps website, then learn to use the application.
-None of this is terribly hard, but I can't deny there's a curve to figuring it all out.

 The apps are also constantly changing, so you have to download updates for the most current information.
 This isn't a disadvantage--in fact, it's pretty cool.
-But it does add another layer of complexity to using the Joule (although a very small one).
+But it does add another layer of complexity to using the Joule.

-One thing I really love about the Joule is that it will operate in just a couple of inches of water.
+One thing we really love about the Joule is that it will operate in just a couple of inches of water.
 With its magnetized bottom, it is designed to sit on the bottom of a pot.
-This is nice if you're using small cooking containers, like half-pint mason jars filled with creme brulee (see my recipe for sous vide creme brulee), and also great if you're doing a long cook and forget to top off the water level before you go to bed.
+This is great if you're using small cooking containers, like half-pint mason jars filled with creme brulee (see a recipe for sous vide creme brulee), and also great if you're doing a long cook and forget to top off the water level before you go to bed.

 Because the Joule can run in just a couple of inches if water, it will continue to run longer than just about any other circulator on the market.
-(Most shut themselves off when the water level gets too low.)
-This could mean the difference between saving a package of short ribs on a 72 hour cook, or having to throw them away (which I have actually had to do with another circulator--oops).
+Most circulators shut themselves off when the water level gets too low.
+This could mean the difference between saving a package of short ribs on a 72 hour cook, or having to throw them away because the circulator stopped while you were sleeping--it usually happens at least once to the new sous vide chef.
+But not if you're using Joule.

 Aesthetics and Overall Quality